no-context/moo/README.md

 States
 ------

 Sometimes you want your lexer to support different states.
-This is useful for string interpolation, for example: to tokenize `a${{c: d}}e`:
+This is useful for string interpolation, for example: to tokenize `a${{c: d}}e`, you might use:

 ```js
     let lexer = moo.states({